vapoursynth/vapoursynth/doc/api/vapoursynth4.h.rst

    const uint8_t \*getReadPtr(const VSFrame_ \*f, int plane)

-      Returns a read-only pointer to a plane of a frame.
+      Returns a read-only pointer to a *plane* or channel of a frame.

-      Passing an invalid plane number will cause a fatal error.
+      Returns NULL if an invalid *plane* or channel number is passed.

       .. note::
          Don't assume all three planes of a frame are allocated in one